02 March 2022

 You can read or download information leaflets to show you how to take the abortion medication and help you understand what it is like to have an early medical abortion in English, Chinese, Brazilian Portuguese, Arabic, French, Polish, or Urdu.

 If you have symptoms of coronavirus/Covid-19, are awaiting a test result, or are a close contact of a confirmed or suspected case, you should not come to the clinic.
-In this case, both appointments with the doctor will be by phone.
-You can then nominate someone to collect your Home Care Pack.
+You can call either of our clinics and we will let you know how we can continue your care in the safest way for you.